d3borah/debs_learning_spark/README.md

 * .cache()
   * *cache() is the default persist (StorageLevel.MEMORY_ONLY_SER)*
 * .flatMap(func)
-  * *Applies a map function that returns a sequence of 0 or more elements for each element in a list, flattens the results.*
+  * *first applies a function that returns a sequence of 0 or more elements for each element, then flattens that.*
 * .map(func)
-  * *each element going through function returns 1 element*
+  * *Applies a function that returns 1 element for each input element*
 * .filter(func)
   * *Returns elements for which func returns True*
 * .mapPartitions(func)